TSEPLNK/xmriginst/README.md

 Open the script by double clicking on "windows_xmriginst.exe",

-If you already have a XMRig installed in "YourUsername/xmrig/", you can change the config by choosing the second variant.
+If you already have XMRig installed in "YourUsername/xmrig/", you can change the config by choosing the second variant.

 If you want to install XMRig, choose the first variant,